James Duane Doty

-James Duane Doty (November 5, 1799 – June 13, 1865) was a land speculator and politician in the United States who played an important role in the development of Wisconsin and Utah Territory.
+James Duane Doty (November 5, 1799 – June 13, 1865) was an American land speculator, politician, and pioneer.
+He served as the 2nd governor (1841–1844) of the Wisconsin Territory and 5th governor (1863–1865) of the Utah Territory, and played a significant role in the early development of both territories.
+He also served two terms in the U.S. House of Representatives, representing Wisconsin's 3rd congressional district from 1849 to 1853.

+He was a member of the Lewis Cass expedition in 1820, which made the first American surveys of the territory now comprising the state of Wisconsin, and was then appointed federal district judge over that region.
+Doty was the original owner of much of the land that is now downtown Madison, Wisconsin; he was largely responsible for establishing the site of the city and securing its status as the capital city of Wisconsin.

 Early life and legal career

 A descendant of Mayflower immigrant Edward Doty, Doty was born in Salem, New York, in 1799.
 He was less than three years old when his family moved to Martinsburg, New York, which was founded by his mother's brother General Walter Martin.
 Doty attended the Lowville Academy several miles north of Martinsburg in Lowville, New York.

 In 1818, Doty moved to Detroit, the capital of Michigan Territory, where he became an apprentice to Charles Larned, the attorney general.
 On November 20, 1818, he was admitted to the bar in Wayne County and Michigan Territory.
 He practiced law until September 29, 1819, when he was appointed clerk of court for Michigan Territory.
 In June 1820 he resigned the clerkship in order to serve as secretary to the Lewis Cass expedition, a summer-long exploration of the part of Michigan Territory lying west of Lake Michigan as far as the headwaters of the Mississippi River.
 Upon his return to Detroit, Doty resumed his legal practice.
 In the winter of 1822 Doty traveled to Washington, D.C., where on March 13, with the sponsorship of Henry Wheaton, he was admitted to practice before the Supreme Court of the United States.

 In 1823, a new federal judicial district was created for northern and western Michigan Territory, covering what is now the state of Wisconsin and the Upper Peninsula of Michigan.
 Doty was appointed as the federal judge for the district by President James Monroe.
 Before taking up his new duties, on April 14, 1823, Doty married Sarah Collins at Whitesboro, New York.
 Because he was required to live within his district, Doty and his new wife moved from Detroit to Prairie du Chien in 1823.
 Doty regularly held court at Prairie du Chien, Green Bay, and Mackinac.
 He also served as the first postmaster of Prairie du Chien from 1823 to 1824.
 In 1824, Doty moved to Green Bay, where he lived until 1841.
 Doty remained the district judge until he was replaced by David Irvin in 1832.